-(b) State the number of forms for [the application] applications to preregister or register to vote that the candidate, major political party, minor political party or other person is requesting.
+(b) State the number of forms for [the application] applications to preregister or register to vote that the candidate, major political party, minor political party or

-3. The county clerk may record the control numbers assigned to the forms by - 3.
-The county clerk may record the control numbers assigned to the forms by the Secretary of State pursuant to NRS 293.507 of the forms he or she provided in response to the request.
+3. The county clerk may record the control numbers assigned to the forms by the Secretary of State pursuant to NRS 293.507 of the forms he or she provided in response to the request.
 The county clerk shall maintain a request for multiple applications with the county clerk's records.